220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 ## What is Cloud Computing?

 - computing services over the internet or the cloud
-  - this provides Scalability, flexibility and innovation
+  - this provides Scalability, flexibility, and innovation
-  - The pros are the cost, scaling and seurity.
+  - The pros are the cost, scaling, and security.
-- The types of cloud servie types are IaaS, PaaS, SaaS
+- The types of cloud service types are IaaS, PaaS, SaaS
   - [IaaS] - Infrastructure as a service is a type of cloud computing service that offers essential compute, storage, and networking resources on demand
   - [PaaS] - Platform as a service (PaaS) is a cloud environment in which customers can develop, manage, and deliver applications.
 Azure services is an example of PaaS
   - [SaaS] - Software as a service grants access to a vendor’s cloud-based software